 Five irrigation strategies were imposed on Cabernet Sauvignon winegrapes near Lodi, California.
-Treatments varied in controlling the timing and severity of water deficits experienced by the vine (with the exception of the full water treatment).
-Significant differences were found in yield, measured juice and wine parameters.
+Treatments varied by controlling the timing and severity of water deficits experienced by the vine (with the exception of the full water treatment).
+Significant differences were found in yield, juice and wine parameters.
 The results significant to the Lodi area are reduced pH and increased depth of color while producing an average 8.0 tons/acre on the Treatments 2 and 3.

 Treatment 3 reduced water use by 30% through harvest and imposed early (pre-veraison) water deficits when compared to the full water treatment (T1).
-This treatment resulted in a significant reduction in wine pH, potassium, and a significant increase in wine color density when comparing the sum of the 420 nm and 520 nm wavelength.
+This treatment resulted in a significant reduction in wine pH and potassium, with a significant increase in wine color density when comparing the sum of the 420 nm and 520 nm wavelength.
 This increase in quality was achieved at a 19% yield reduction.

-1997 PROJECT RATIONALE
+1997 AND 1998 PROJECT RATIONALE

-After completion of the 5-year study and review of the results briefly stated above, it is our opinion the relationship between fruit yield and measured quality parameters has been adequately characterized.
+After completion of the 5-year study and review of the results briefly stated above, it is our opinion the relationship between fruit yield and measurable quality parameters has been adequately characterized.
 Our concern is now focused on the long-term effect of continual deficit irrigation on the vines vegetative and reproductive structures, which over time can change the yield/quality relationship.

 This concern is validated by a reduction of spur diameter in the deficit treatments.
-Average treatment spur diameter was measured by in January 1997.
+Treatments averaged spur diameter was measured in January 1997.
 Measurements were taken at the mid point between the primary buds (two bud spurs) on the third spur from the trunk of each cordon of each vine.
-Significant differences between treatments were found (Table 6).
-Results indicate shoot diameters were reduced in the 50% treatments (T4 and T5) by 15% and in the 70% treatments

-(T2 and T3) by 11%.
+Significant differences between treatments were found (Table

+6).
+Results indicate shoot diameters were reduced in the 50% treatments (T4 and T5) by 15% and in the 70% treatments (T2 and T3) by 11%.
 These results were presented in the proposal.

 After submittal of the proposal, additional spur diameter measurements were made of all spurs rather than just two per vine.
 The goal was to better quantify the differences in spur diameter between treatments and to look for a possible interaction between spur position and irrigation treatment.
-In this subsequent analysis, significant differences were also found however the were not the same as in the first measurements.
+In this subsequent analysis, significant differences were also found.
+They were not the same as in the first measurements.

 The more extensive study obviously is a better assessment of average treatment spur diameter.
-The results indicate a lesser difference between treatments 4 and 5 (50%) than originally found (Table 7) with only an average of 11 % reduction when compared to the full water treatment (T1) instead of the original 15 %.
-Significant differences were found between spur position on the cordon.
+The results indicate a lesser difference between Treatments 4 and 5 (50%) than originally found (Table 7) with only an average of 11% reduction when compared to the full water treatment (T1) instead of the original 15%.
+Significant differences were found between spur positions on the cordon.
 Generally the positions 1-6 were larger diameter than 7-10 (Table 8).
-No significant interaction was found between spur position and irrigation treatment.
-One such effect could have been smaller spur diameter at the outer most spurs in the treatments experiencing more severe deficits.
-The lack of significant interaction indicates there is no evidence to support this theory.
+No significant interaction was found between spur position and irrigation treatment (Figure 1).
+In simpler terms, no clear pattern exists in spur diameter between spur position and irrigation treatment.
+One expected effect could have been smaller spur diameter at the outer most spurs in the treatments experiencing more severe deficits.
+The lack of significant interaction indicates no evidence to support this theory (Figure 1).